-Robert J. Ridge is a Member of Clark Hill’s Litigation group and focuses his practice in the areas of white-collar criminal defense and internal investigations.
-He currently co-chairs the Clark Hill White Collar Criminal Defense and Internal Investigations group with Martin E. Crandall of the Detroit Office, a group which includes more than 15 lawyers in 12 cities.
+Robert Ridge focuses his practice in the areas of white-collar criminal defense and internal investigations.
+He currently co-chairs the Clark Hill White Collar Criminal Defense and Internal Investigations group with Martin E. Crandall of the Detroit Office, a group that includes more than 15 lawyers in 12 cities.

 Bob began his career as a narcotics prosecutor in Miami-Dade County, Florida and later served as a Trial Attorney, Criminal Division, Fraud Section, United States Department of Justice where he prosecuted savings and loan fraud and securities fraud cases.